figtools/figgy.docs/docs/manual/configuration/figgy-cloud.md

 This page should serve as a reference only.
-Please follow the appropriate FiggyCLoud [deployment guide](/manual/figgy-cloud/) first.
+Please follow the appropriate FiggyCloud [deployment guide](/manual/figgy-cloud/) first.

 Configuring FiggyCloud requires modifying 2-3 Terraform files based on your selected deployment strategy.
 All configuration files